department-of-veterans-affairs/health-apis-patient-generated-data/mapping/questionnaire.md

     {
       "linkId" : "02",
       "type" : "text",
-      "text" : "Are there any additional details you’d like to share with your provider about this appointment?"
+      "text" : "Are there any additional details you'd like to share with your provider about this appointment?"
     },
     {
       "linkId" : "03",